 In the end, 50,000 Baffle Ball machines were made with different prices and balls per game.
 By the time the line stopped, it had spawned a new industry, started a new company, and secured a place in gaming history.

 A digital version is available on Microsoft Pinball Arcade.

 Baffle Ball demonstrates the following tropes:

 - Early Installment Weirdness: For the entire industry it would spawn.
 Nails instead of bumpers, colored balls instead of silver metal balls, no flippers, no tilt detection, no automatic scoring system, the list goes on.

 - Score Multiplier: The individual colored saucers, which doubled points for any matching-colored shots that landed in them, and the Baffle Point, which doubled the score for the entire game.

 - Scoring Points: Averted due to technology.
 Baffle Ball was a purely mechanical game, and required players to calculate scores themselves.
-The digital version found in Microsoft Pinball Arcade plays this straight, however.
+The digital version found in Microsoft Pinball Arcade plays this straight, however, with simulated EM reels.